na-na-hi/renget/archive/characterprovider.md

 ######
 - - -
 ##### Will You Enjoy These Prompts?
-These prompts are good if you are seeking an immersive, interactive, and erotic role-play adventure with characters with great characterization and environments including supporting characters.
+These prompts are good if you seek an immersive, interactive, and erotic role-play adventure with characters with great characterization and environments, including supporting characters.
 They are not suitable for those wanting only porn-like output that converts any character into a whore, political satire, or extreme violence.
 Characters will stay true to their descriptions.
-Though sex is still great on these prompts.
-I strongly recommend you to read the FAQ section, especially if you are new around here.
+Sex is still pretty good in these prompts.
+I strongly recommend you read the FAQ section, especially if you are new around here.

->**Comment on feedback:** Many anons have direct messaged me about the significant improvements in storytelling and characterization with their characters.
+>**Comment on feedback:** Many anons have directly messaged me about the significant improvements in storytelling and characterizing their characters.
 If given the option, I highly recommend using GPT instead of Claude.
-I understand that the 12+ versions of the Claude prompt can be confusing, so my suggestion is to use either version 10.1 (which focuses on inventiveness and interesting events) or version 12 (which has more inventiveness and fewer events).
+I understand that the 12+ versions of the Claude prompt can be confusing, so I suggest either version 10.1 (which focuses on inventiveness and interesting events) or version 12 (which has more inventiveness and fewer events).
 The recommended versions are marked with a star.
 The reason for so many versions is because of experimentation and many anons requesting to try out every version and subversion to provide feedback.
-I am grateful for the constant feedback and suggestions from several anons on how to improve the prompts.
+I am grateful for the constant feedback and suggestions from several anons on improving the prompts.

 ######
 - - -
 ##### About Prompts and Versions
-• Mostly these are variations of the same prompt.
-They all serve the same purpose: Increase characterization, show lively RPG world and add ecchi.
+• Mostly, these are variations of the same prompt.
+They all serve the same purpose: Increase characterization, show a lively RPG world, and add ecchi.
 • Group chats and setting cards may not work with my prompts.
 • Claude Prompts are intended for 100k models.
 • GPT Prompts are made for 8k-32k models.
 • All my prompts are intended for ecchi and rpg-like adventures.
-• Each new X.0 version is not (each time) a better version but has major changes in structure and contents.
+• Each new X.0 version is not (each time) a better version but has significant changes in structure and contents.
 It just provides a different output.
 Each X.X version has slight improvements/changes/fixes.
-• If a version uses `Prefill` or `jailbreak`, the Assistant is more likely to ignore OOC requests.
-(You can temporarily erase it to perform OOC request.)
+• If a version uses `Prefill` or `jailbreak,` the Assistant will likely ignore OOC requests.
+(You can temporarily erase it to perform an OOC request.)
 • Not intended for hardcore stuff.

 > **Comment on typos:** Sometimes I leave orthographic mistakes.
-If they are major - I fix them and reupload.
-If they are not significant - I fix them in next versions, because using text editor, putting it in .zip, uploading to catbox, changing rentry is an 'ugh' action chain.
-Also I am sorry for some design inconsistences, this rentry is constantly evolving.
+If they are major - I fix them and reupload them.
+If they are not significant - I will fix them in the next versions because using the text editor, putting it in .zip, uploading to catbox, and changing rentry is an 'ugh' action chain.
+Also, I am sorry for some design inconsistencies; this entry is constantly evolving.
 ######
 - - -
 ##### Which Model Should You Choose for RP?